Initialization Schemes for Kolmogorov-Arnold Networks: An Empirical Study

 If we further assume that each component of $\mathbf{x}$ is drawn from a given distribution (e.g., the uniform distribution $\mathcal{U}\left(-1,1\right)$, as is often the case in tasks like function fitting or PDE solving), then all statistical quantities in Eq. (\ref{eq2}) can be evaluated directly, except for $\mu_B^{(0)}$.
 Due to the dependence of the spline-basis functions on the underlying grid, no general analytic expression exists for $\sigma_b$.
-This leads to two practical alternatives: one may either estimate $\mu_B^{(0)}$ numerically by sampling a large number of input points from the assumed distribution at initialization, or set the expectation value to unity by modifying the architecture of the KAN layer to use batch-normalized spline basis functions, defined as
+This leads to two practical alternatives: one may either estimate $\mu_B^{(0)}$ numerically by sampling a large number of input points from the assumed distribution at initialization, or set the expectation value to unity by modifying the architecture of the KAN layer to use normalized spline basis functions, defined as

-where the expectation values are computed over the current batch during each forward pass.
+where the expectation values are computed over the layer inputs during the forward pass.
 We will refer to the former alternative as ``LeCun--numerical'' initialization, while the latter is referred to as ``LeCun--normalized'' initialization.